-Being benevolent, the regulator chooses the auditing standard q^ , the enforcement level e and the penalty l so as to maximize the social surplus from auditing quality net of the associated enforcement cost e, subject to the incentive-compatibility constraint of auditors.
-Formally, the problem is to maximize the second-best welfare level W^{sb} :
+Being benevolent, the regulator chooses the auditing standard q^ , the enforcement level e and the penalty l so as to maximize the social surplus from auditing quality net of the associated subject to the incentive compatibility constraint:

-$$\max{l,q^,e} W^{sb}(q^) = q^(1-p)(I-V_L) - C(q^) - e \tag{8}$$ subject to the incentive compatibility constraint:
+$$\max{l,q^,e} W^{sb}(q^) = q^(1-p)(I-V_L) - C(q^) - e$$ (8)

-$$F(q^) - C(q^) \ge F(q^) - C(q) - f(e)l \text{ for any } q \ne q^,$$ (9)
+$$F(q^) - C(q^) \ge F(q^) - C(q) - f(e)l$$ for any $q \ne q^$, (9)

-where, the auditor's fee F on both sides of the inequality corresponds to the prescribed audit quality expected by investors, while the cost C depends on the quality level actually chosen by the auditor.
+where the auditor's fee F on both sides of the inequality corresponds to the prescribed audit quality expected by investors, while the cost C depends on the quality level actually chosen by the auditor.

-As in Becker (1968), for any positive enforcement level it is optimal to set the penalty at the maximum feasible level:19 $l = l^$.
-To obtain the optimal enforcement level, we use the incentive compatibility constraint Equation (9) with equality, since the optimal policy requires this constraint to be binding.
+As in Becker (1968), for any positive enforcement level it is optimal to set the penalty at the maximum feasible level: 15 $l = l^$.
+To obtain the optimal enforcement level, we use the incentive compatibility constraint (9) with equality, since the optimal policy requires this constraint to be binding.
 If not, the regulator could increase welfare by lowering enforcement e, for any given l^ .
 Next, notice that, in case of non-compliance, the auditor would optimally deviate to a zero quality level, since this would minimize his cost.
 Finally, since the detection probability f(e) is monotonically increasing, it can be inverted to yield the optimal enforcement:

-$$e(q^) = f^{-1}\left(\frac{C(q^)}{l^}\right).$$ (10)
+$$e(q^) = f^{-1}(C(q^)/l^).$$ (10)

-From the properties of the enforcement and audit technologies, it is immediate that the optimal enforcement e^ is an increasing and convex function of the audit standard q^ , and a decreasing function of the maximum penalty l^ .20 The positive relationship between enforcement and audit standards highlights their complementarity: a more demanding audit standard invites non-compliance by auditors, so that it must be assisted by more intensive monitoring by the regulator.
-Note that the stepwise penalty schedule just considered (by which all deviations below a target q^ are punished by the maximum penalty l^) is not the only optimal penalty schedule.21 Since these alternative penalty schedules are outcome-equivalent to the maximum penalty one, for simplicity we focus on the latter in the rest of the analysis.
+From the properties of the enforcement and audit technologies, it is immediate that the optimal enforcement e^ is an increasing and convex function of the audit standard q^ , and a decreasing function of the maximum penalty l^ .
+The positive relationship between enforcement and audit standards highlights their complementarity: a more demanding audit standard invites non-compliance by auditors, so that it must be assisted by more intensive monitoring by the regulator.